Ornithodoros hermsi: Distribution

 O. hermsi is found in the northwestern region of the United States, including Washington, Oregon, California, Idaho, Colorado, and even northern Arizona and New Mexico.
 Additionally, the species is found in southwest British Columbia, Canada.

 The ticks are found in timbered regions and at high altitudes.
 Wood used for fuel and lumber are common locations, as are hollow pine logs, Douglas firs, and wooden cabins.
 O. hermsi has been found in the nests of birds and rodents.

 Medical and veterinary importance

 This species is a vector of Borrelia hermsii, which can cause tick-borne relapsing fever in humans. which are spread from O. hermsi to animals to humans or directly to humans.
-Unlike hard-bodied ticks, Ixodidae, O. hermsi feeds on a host for a short period ranging from 15–20 minutes.
+Unlike hard-bodied ticks, Ixodidae, O. hermsi feeds on a host for a short period ranging from 15 to 20 minutes.
 They often feed at night.
 The bites are not painful nor noticeable, which is dangerous as victims of the bite will not know they are affected until symptoms of TBRF appear.
 The a higher transmission of B. hermsii in late-stage nymphs and adult ticks is because they have larger blood meals, so longer feeding times.